lgngrvs/logangraves.com/readme.md

 *(well not really, i can just turn the site off in heroku dashboard lol)*

 ## JavaScript
-JS can do cool things.
-My site can do cool things without JS.
-I believe in a lightweight internet free of tracking, advertising, data-mining, and most of all, popups and the various annoyances I need to install entire browser extensions to prevent.
-On principle, therefore, I avoid using JS whenever that is possible.
-(All animations on this site are done with CSS only.)
+JS can do cool things. ~~My site can do cool things without JS.~~ I believe in a lightweight internet free of tracking, advertising, data-mining, and most of all, popups and the various annoyances I need to install entire browser extensions to prevent.
+On principle, therefore, I avoid using JS whenever that is possible. ~~(All animations on this site are done with CSS only.)~~ *Update: I needed to use JS for some simple behavior.
+I needed it to render the LaTeX on the site (rendering on the backend is a big pain to set up) as well as to make the animation on the index page work.
+All of these files are <20 lines though.
+I'm also changing my mind about analytics: as this site becomes something I genuinely want people to read, adding analytics becomes the logical next step to get better at writing stuff that people find interesting.*

-*I reserve the right to use JS for fun programming projects on here in the future though.
-If I do that, the JS part will be isolated from the main site and will only load when specifically visited.*
+~~*I reserve the right to use JS for fun programming projects on here in the future though.
+If I do that, the JS part will be isolated from the main site and will only load when specifically visited.*~~

 ## Usage
 To run the site locally: